Anxiety Therapy for College Students & Young Adults in Fayetteville, NY

-Your mind won’t slow down.
+Your mind won't slow down.
 You replay conversations, second-guess decisions, and question yourself constantly.
-Sometimes the anxiety connects to something specific like a test, social situation, or decision.
-Other times it sits heavily in your chest and you cannot explain why.
+Sometimes the anxiety connects to something specific, like a test, a social situation, or a big decision.
+Other times it just sits heavily in your chest and you can't explain why.

-People often seek therapy when worry becomes exhausting or begins affecting relationships and decision-making.
-Therapy creates space to understand your experiences and develop healthier ways to respond.
+People often reach out when worry becomes exhausting or starts affecting their relationships, sleep, and decisions.
+Therapy creates space to make sense of your experiences and build healthier ways to respond.

 How I Support Clients